-When you smile, and too much of your gum tissue shows on the top teeth, this is referred to as a gummy smile.
-A gummy smile is one of the dental problems Izadi Orthodontics treats in Timonium MD.
+When you smile, and too much of your gum tissue shows on the top teeth, this is called a gummy smile.
+A gummy smile is one of the dental problems Izadi Orthodontics treats in Timonium, MD.
 This condition often leaves patients very self-conscious about their smiles.
-What a lot of people do not realize is a gummy smile can actually be fixed.
-Even though it is based on perception, when the exposed gum tissue measures around 3 millimeters or more, this may be considered an excess amount of visible gum tissue.
+Many people do not realize that a gummy smile can be fixed, even though it is based on perception.
+When the exposed gum tissue measures around 3 millimeters or more, this may be considered an excess amount of visible gum tissue.

 Causes of Gummy Smiles

 - Genetics: Genetics are responsible for natural variations in gum tissue and teeth.
-Some people are born with teeth that are small compared to the gums or teeth with an abnormal size, shape, and position that make their smile appear more “gummy.”
+Some people are born with small teeth compared to the gums, or teeth with an abnormal size, shape, and position that make their smile appear more “gummy.”

-- Lip Size and Movement: Being born with a short upper lip, or having a hyperactive upper lip muscle where your upper lip will rises higher than normal, can expose more gum tissue.
+- Lip Size and Movement: Being born with a short upper lip or hyperactive upper lip muscle, where the upper lip rises higher than normal, can expose more gum tissue.

 - Gum Tissue Health: Conditions like gingival hypertrophy, where the gum tissue is long, enlarged, or overgrown, can lead to a gummy appearance.

-- Abnormal Tooth Eruption: Teeth that have not fully erupted or simply erupt in your gums improperly result in a majority of the teeth being covered by gum tissue.
+- Abnormal Tooth Eruption: Teeth that have not fully erupted or simply erupt improperly into your gums result in most teeth being covered by gum tissue.
 This makes the gums appear more prominent and the teeth appear shorter than normal.

-- Jaw Development: The way your upper jaw bone grew and developed can affect the amount of gum shown when smiling.
+- Jaw Development: How your upper jaw bone grows and develops can affect the gum tissue when smiling.
 If you had a bulging protrusion in your upper jaw during growth and development, it could result in a gummy smile.

-- Orthodontic Issues: Misalignment of teeth or the way teeth have erupted can influence gum visibility.
+- Orthodontic Issues: Misalignment of teeth or how teeth erupted can influence gum visibility.

 Gummy smiles can present more than just cosmetic concerns.
 When the gum line is low or covers a large surface area of the teeth, it can be difficult for patients to receive the dental care they need.
 Treating gummy smiles can help improve the health and aesthetics of the smile.